bahaahaddad/ebay1/READme.md

-#Learning how to manage developers
+#Learning how to manage developgit
+# I am Engineer
+# Class 25 will be hired
+# another updates
+# starting love the class